tronprotocol/documentation-en/docs/using_javatron/installing_javatron.md

     $ sudo apt install libgoogle-perftools4
     ```

-    In the startup script add the followings:
+    In the startup script add the following:

     ```
     export LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libtcmalloc.so.4"